fujkani/realtimegeoapi/README.md

 ## Features

-This sample API is build in NodeJS and hosted in Netlify as a serverless function
+This sample API is build in NodeJS and hosted in Heroku

 - ✨receive✨
 - ✨stream✨